ayerram00/basic-auto-project/README.md

 #Basic Project
-This incldes everything that a basic Automation project needs.
+This includes everything that a basic Automation project needs.

 Using the Arrays, Classes and also Array Lists Junit/TestNG
 Maven
 Java
 Eclipse and IntelliJ